BorisBrock/HeidelBridge/README.md

 ---

-# Setting Up The ESP32
+# Setting Up Your HeidelBridge

-## Development Environment
+## Initial Programming Of The ESP32

+Follow these steps to turn your ESP32 into a HeidelBridge:

+- Download the firmware binary from the [latest GitHub release](https://github.com/BorisBrock/HeidelBridge/releases)
+- Connect your ESP32 to the computer via USB.
+- Visit the [ESPWEBTOOL](https://esp.huhn.me/) in a Chromium based web browser (Chromium, Brave, Vivaldi etc.).
+- Load the firmware binary to your ESP32.

+## Configuring Your HeidelBridge

+TODO: Captive portal...

+## Updating Your HeidelBridge

+TODO: GitHub release binary download, OTA flash {ip}/update

+## Changing The HeidelBridge Configuration

+TODO: Web Interface...

+## Programming Your ESP32 Manually

 To compile this project you will need to install VS Code and the PlatformIO extension.
 Both are available for free for Linux, MacOS and Windows.

-## Programming your ESP32
+Now follow these steps:

 - Start by cloning or downloading this repository.
 - Optional: change `board = ...` in platformio.ini to match the ESP32 board you are actually using.
-- Modify `Configuration/Configuration.cpp`:
-  - Change the WiFi SSID and password to match your home network settings.
-  - If you want to use MQTT, also insert your MQTT server's address and your user name / password (can be left empty if authorization is not required).
-Also set `Enabled` to `true`.
-  - If you want to use multiple HeidelBridges in the same network, change the `DeviceName` to make it unique for each node.
 - Compile the project.
+- Build the file system image via the PlatformIO command palette.
-- Now connect your ESP32 via USB and upload the firmware.
+- Now connect your ESP32 via USB.
+- Upload the file system image.
+- Upload the firmware.

 ---